Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations

-As a final note, we can see that although our method does not necessarily prevent discontinuities at the crossing between AMR level, we do not see sharp cuts in the gravitational potential when using either CIC or TSC.
-This shows that our methodology should give good results even for very small scales.
+As a final note, we can see that although our method does not necessarily prevent discontinuities at the crossing between AMR levels, we do not see sharp cuts in the gravitational potential when using either CIC or TSC.
+This suggests that our methodology should give good results even for very small scales.